 During pregnancy women have an increase in a pregnancy hormone called hCG.
 This increase can cause your urine to have a strong odor.
 This is especially true in early pregnancy.
 However, women also have a heightened sense of smell during pregnancy which could contribute to any strong urine odor they report.

 Pregnant women also need to drink more water to keep from being dehydrated.
 Dehydration causes uric acid to build up and creates a strong odor in the urine.

-There are 3 possible causes of abnormal urine odor
+Underlying medical causes of urine odor

 Several conditions can cause strong or unusual urine odor.
 The most common causes include:

 Dehydration occurs when you don’t drink enough fluids.
 If you’re dehydrated, you may notice that your urine is a dark yellow or orange color and smells like ammonia.

 Most people only experience minor dehydration and don’t require medical treatment.
 Drinking more fluids, especially water, will generally cause urine odor to return to normal.
 Alcohol and coffee are both diuretics, which means they make you urinate more often.